 I seriously returned to using photography as my main form of creating art in 2007.
 At first it was economics that forced my hand.
 Now, I think it was fate, or maybe destiny, that made me return.

 No matter what the medium, the common theme behind my work is my fascination with time and space.
 I am interested in tearing through the concept of linear time and discovering new ways to use the universe as an art form.
-Chaos theory and communication are also common themes in my work.
+Chaos theory, moving between dimensions, and communication are also common themes in my work.

 * * * * *